alex-grover/astro-themes/README.md

 - Loads user theme preference
   - From `localStorage`, if they've set it in the past
-  - From `prefers-color-scheme`, if supported
+  - From `prefers-color-scheme: dark`, if supported
   - Falls back to the `defaultTheme` option, or `light` if not specified
 - Sets `data-theme` attribute on the `html` element, so you can implement dark mode in CSS
 - Sets `color-scheme` CSS attribute on the `html` element, so the browser renders built in elements appropriately
 - Provides utilities to get and set the theme
   - Exposes `theme.get/set()` on the `window` object, for compatibility with any framework or none at all
 - Synchronizes setting across tabs
+- Responds to changes in OS preference (for example, automatically switching to dark mode at night)

 ### API